Skip to main content

 After you trigger the call:

-1. Twilio dials the to_number
+1. Twilio dials the to_number using the chosen outbound number.

-4. If a human answers, the agent starts the conversation
+4. If a human answers, the agent starts the conversation using your prompt.

-6. Recording is saved, post-call analysis runs
+6. The recording is saved and post-call analysis runs.

-7. Webhook fires to your webhook_url
+7. A call.completed webhook fires to your webhook_url if one is set.

 See Outbound calls for the full conceptual overview.